CartoDB/mobile-sdk/doc/advanced.md

 </div>

-## 2. Define ClusterElementBuilder
+### Define ClusterElementBuilder

-Essentially Cluster Element Builder takes set of original markers (map objects) as input, and returns one Marker (or another VectorElement, like Point or BalloonPopup) which is dynamically replacing the original ones.
+The Cluster Element Builder takes set of original markers (map objects) as input, and returns one object (or another `VectorElement`, such as a Point or BalloonPopup) which dynamically replaces the original marker.

-What makes it more complicated is that in the ClusterElementBuilder we strongly suggest to reuse (cache) styles to reduce memory usage significantly.
-So marker style with specific number is only created once.
-Android and iOS samples use platform-specific graphics APIs to generate bitmap for the marker. .NET example just uses BalloonPopup, which is slower but works same across platforms.
+**Note:** It is highly recommended to reuse and cache styles to reduce memory usage.
+For example, a marker style with a specific number is only created once.
+Android and iOS samples use platform-specific graphic APIs to generate the bitmap for the marker. .NET example only uses BalloonPopup, which is slower but works the same across all platforms.

 <div class="js-TabPanes">
   <ul class="Tabs">